How To Free up Disk Space on Windows 10

 Add CCleaner to Windows 10

 Software takes up most of your hard disk storage, so the best way to free up HDD space is to remove less essential programs.
-You can remove software with CCleaner by clicking Tools > Uninstall.
-That opens a list of your software and apps as below.
-Select a listed program there, and press Uninstall to remove it.
-Or you can remove software with any one of the uninstallers included in this Tech Junkie guide.
+You can remove software with CCleaner by clicking Tools > Uninstall, opening a list of your software and apps as below.

 CCleaner also includes a Duplicate Finder tool that you can search for and delete file duplicates with.
 Click Tools and Duplicate Finder to open the tool in the snapshot below.
 Press Search to scan for duplicate files, and then you can manually select some duplicated files to erase and click the Delete Selected button.